 Complete the following table that makes comparisons (differences or ratios) of the fitted values for each of the models.
+QUESTION 7: 2 points for appropriately labeling the table (Minus 8 points for all incorrect values of the comparisons across CRP levels)

 Table 2: Example of possible display of comparisons of fitted values.